-Underground Storage Tank Environmental Cleanup Program (Includes Heating Oil Grants)
+Underground Storage Tank Program Allocations

+Environmental Cleanup Program (Includes Heating Oil Grants)

-The Board may authorize a base allocation up to \$5.5 million annually from the USTIF for the Underground Storage Tank Environmental Cleanup Program if the allocation doesn't impede the USTIF's ability to pay claims.
+The Board may authorize a base allocation up to \$5.5 million annually from the USTIF for the Underground Storage Tank Environmental Cleanup Program if the allocation does not impede the USTIF's ability to pay claims.
 The monies are used to conduct site investigations and remedial action activities at state-lead and special project sites.
-It also provides grants to heating oil tank owners who are required to take corrective action.
+The Act also provides for grants to heating oil tank owners who are required to take corrective action.

-An annual maximum of \$2 million for the Cleanup Program may be used for special environmental cleanup projects to assist owners of underground storage tanks who do not qualify for financial assistance under the Act.
+An annual maximum of \$2 million for the Cleanup Program may be used for special environmental cleanup projects to assist owners of underground storage tanks who do not qualify for financial assistance under the Tank Act.